cliosight/cliosight_templates/json_examples/revenue_expenses/README.md

 ### [Revenue Detail Form](https://app1.cliosight.com/app/forms/180/show/public?noNavbar=true)  |   [Revenue and Expenses Summary Weekly Report](https://app1.cliosight.com/app/reports/279/show/public?noNavbar=true)  | [Revenue & Expenses Portal](https://app1.cliosight.com/app/applications/10/show)

 ### Highlights
 1. Forms with mathematical expressions for dynamic calculation of numeric field values.
-2. Export HTML for generating PDF files from rows in a report.
+2. Using inline forms to update the value of a report cell without editing the row.
-3. Using SQL queries for intermediate results in forms.
+3. Export HTML for generating PDF files from rows in a report.
-4. Grouping together columns under a broader category in a report.
+4. Using SQL queries for intermediate results in a form.
-5. Adding multiple cloud datasources.
+5. Grouping together two or more columns under a broader category in a report.
-6. Scheduling jobs to perform ETL.
+6. Adding multiple cloud datasources.
-7. Combining two or more tasks to create a workflow through a combination of jobs and triggers.
+7. Scheduling jobs to perform ETL.
 8. Creating users and groups to grant specific permissions in an account.

 ### Application Schema